 - No campaign materials can be brought from home.
 This is to ensure that all Citizens start out on an equal footing and develop a campaign of his own effort and initiative.

-- Campaign materials may be purchased on Sunday, Monday and Tuesday afternoons/evenings at Headquarters.
-The cost of campaign materials are paid from the ALMBS currency or campaign contributions (ALMBS currency collected from other Citizens).
+- Campaign materials may be purchased on Sunday, Monday, and Tuesday afternoons/evenings at Headquarters.
+The cost of campaign materials is paid from the ALMBS currency or campaign contributions (ALMBS currency collected from other Citizens).

 - Personal computers and word processors are not permitted to be used.